 At the hearings, federal officials explained the auction process for the WEA.
 BOEM first announced the auction on Aug.
 12.

-The online auction is expected start in early 2017, and if a lease is granted, the selected developer would conduct a site analysis between 2017 and 2022 to make sure the site is compatible for wind energy.
-North Carolina’s Division of Coastal Management is still looking into whether or not the proposed Kitty Hawk site is in line with state regulations.
+The online auction started in early 2017, and Avangrid Renewables secured the development rights with a $9 million bid.
+The company is now conducting a site analysis between 2017 and 2022 to make sure the site is compatible for wind energy.

 If a lease is granted and the developer has created a construction plan, BOEM will conduct an environmental analysis.
 The developer has 25 years to create a plan.